-David Perdue Files for 2022 Senate Race Against Raphael Warnock
+David Perdue Files for 2022 Senate Race Against Democrat Raphael Warnock

 In the subsequent runoff, Perdue lost to Ossoff by a slim margin of 55,000 votes, or 1.2 percent, out of 4.5 million votes cast.

 Other contenders being floated for the Republican primary include former Sen. Kelly Loeffler (R-GA), who narrowly lost to Warnock in Georgia’s other January runoff election by about 93,000 votes out of the 4.5 million, and former Rep. Doug Collins (R-GA).
-Collins, who competed last year in the state’s jungle primary for Senate, finished in a strong third place with 20 percent of the vote to Loeffler’s 26 percent and Warnock’s 33 percent.
+Collins, who competed last year in the state’s jungle primary for Senate, finished that race in a strong third place with 20 percent of the vote to Loeffler’s 26 percent and Warnock’s 33 percent.

 Perdue’s filing means the field for next year’s race is “essentially frozen,” as the Atlanta Journal-Constitution reported, until Perdue confirms that he will pursue the Senate bid.
 A Perdue adviser informed the outlet that the Georgia Republican is “leaning heavily toward” running again and will decide for certain by March 1.